History of the Utah National Guard

 Two cavalry units of the Nauvoo Legion were given federal duty during the Civil War in 1862 to guard the mail and freight routes from Independence Rock to Salt Lake City.

 In 1857, members of the Nauvoo Legion participated in the murder of 120 immigrants of the Baker-Fancher Party that was moving through Utah to California.
 This tragic event became known as the Mountain Meadows Massacre.
 The Nauvoo Legion was disbanded by the Edmunds-Tucker Act in 1887.
 For the next seven years, the defense of the Territory fell to small groups of local militias.

 The Legion also saw service in several conflicts with local Native American tribes, including the Black Hawk War of 1865-72 and the Walker War of 1853.

 Utah National Guard

-The Utah National Guard was officially organized on 26 March 1894 with its headquarters in Salt Lake City, the capital of the Territory of Utah.
-In 1898, almost 800 Utahans, most of them Guard members, volunteer for service in the Philippines during the Spanish American War and saw extensive combat in campaigns around Manila.
+The Utah National Guard was officially organized on March 26, 1894 with its headquarters in Salt Lake City, the capital of the Territory of Utah.
+In 1898, almost 800 Utahns, most of them Guard members, volunteer for service in the Philippines during the Spanish American War and saw extensive combat in campaigns around Manila.

 Utah Air and Army National Guard